-We will issue the notes in the form of one or more permanent global notes in fully registered, book-entry form.
+We will issue the notes of each series in the form of one or more permanent global notes in fully registered, book-entry form.
 The global notes will be deposited with or on behalf of DTC and registered in the name of Cede & Co., as nominee of DTC.